karanvivekbhargava/robot-butler-enpm808x/readme.md

 - Git

     It is possible to manage version control through Eclipse and the git plugin, but it typically requires creating another project.
-If you're interested in this, try it out yourself and contact me on Canvas.
+If you're interested in this, try it out yourself.